-Add as much lemon juice as you like to this icing to reach your desired flavour.
+Add as much lemon juice as you like to this icing to reach your desired flavor.

-420g plain flour, plus extra for the tin
+- 420g plain flour, plus extra for the tin1bsp baking power

 2. Add 25g of the caster sugar and continue to cook, stirring occasionally, until the pears are browned on all sides and any liquid has evaporated.
 Tip into a shallow bowl to cool.

 3. Pre-heat the oven to 180°C, gas mark 4.
 Butter and flour a 23cm fluted tin or a 25cm Bundt or wreath tin, tapping out any excess flour.
 Sift the 420g flour, baking powder and bicarbonate of soda into a mixing bowl.